SamuelSwartzberg/flashcardifying_text_temp/inf.md

 ####### Datagram

 the maximum size of a ⟮c+;UDP datagram⟯ is ⟮c+;2^16 bytes⟯ (although IPv6 ⟮c+;jumbograms⟯ do allow more, and ⟮c+;headers⟯ take up some of that)

+###### TCP vs UDP

+UDP can be significantly faster than TCP because TCP may wait seconds for out-of-order messages or retransmissions of lost messages, etc.

 ##### layer 3